 In Bangladeshi cuisine, they use two types of dal (lentils) to make this dish, and there are also two variations of this masoor dal.

-First is about the dal; they will use masoor dal (red lentils) and moong dal (green gram lentils), and in this mentioned recipe, they opt for masoor dal.
+First is about the dal they will use, which are masoor dal (red lentils) and moong dal (green gram lentils).
 Secondly, the two methods to make this dal will result in 2 different consistency of this dish, one is thick, and one is soupy.

 This Bangladeshi-style staple food is cooked with salt, turmeric, tamarind, and tomatoes, then served with any bland base you like (bread, naan, rice, or veggies).